-- 1. maximum speed (dashed line in Fig. 6.43); - 2. maximum lateral acceleration (dashed line in Fig. 6.42); - 3. zero lateral acceleration; - 4. maximum steer angle.
+- 1. maximum speed (dashed line in Fig. 7.43); - 2. maximum lateral acceleration (dashed line in Fig. 7.42); - 3. zero lateral acceleration; - 4. maximum steer angle.

 We see that the driver must act on both u and δ to control the vehicle, that is to drive it on a curve with curvature ρ and lateral acceleration \tilde{a}y .
-But, the key feature is that it can be done fairly easily because the lines at constant speed are "well shaped", that is quite far apart from each other and neither too flat, nor too steep (Fig. 6.42).
+But, the key feature is that it can be done fairly easily because the lines at constant speed are "well shaped", that is quite far apart from each other and neither too flat, nor too steep (Fig. 7.42).

-In Fig. 6.44, all lines at constant speed intersect all lines at constant lateral acceleration.
+In Fig. 7.44, all lines at constant speed intersect all lines at constant lateral acceleration.
 This is typical of all vehicles without significant aerodynamic vertical loads.
 This is another piece of information that is provided by this kind of maps on the achievable region.

-An example of a not-so-nice achievable region is shown in Fig. 6.45.
-A vehicle with a map like in Fig. 6.45 shows too much understeer: the lines at high speed are too flat, showing that the driver can increase δ without getting a significant increase in ρ .
+An example of a not-so-nice achievable region is shown in Fig. 7.45.
+A vehicle with a map like in Fig. 7.45 shows too much understeer: the lines at high speed are too flat, showing that the driver can increase δ without getting a significant increase in ρ .
 Not a desirable behavior.

-Another example of undesirable behavior, but for opposite reasons, is shown in Fig. 6.46.
+Another example of undesirable behavior, but for opposite reasons, is shown in Fig. 7.46.
 This is a vehicle with too little understeer.
 It has a very narrow achievable region, which means that the driver has a very heavy task in controlling the vehicle: the lines at zero and maximum lateral acceleration are very close together.

-An oversteer vehicle (whose corresponding slip functions and handling diagram are shown in Figs. 6.27 and 6.29, respectively) has an achievable region as in Fig. 6.47.
-The lines at constant \tilde{a}v , shown in Fig. 6.47, are quite far apart like in Fig. 6.43, but the lines at constant speed u are very badly shaped.
-At high speed they are too steep, meaning that a small variation of δ drastically changes ρ and \tilde{a}{y} .
+An oversteer vehicle (whose corresponding slip functions and handling diagram are shown in Fig. 7.27 and Fig. 7.29, respectively) has an achievable region as in Fig. 7.47.
+The lines at constant \tilde{a}y , shown in Fig. 7.47, are quite far apart like in Fig. 7.43, but the lines at constant speed u are very badly shaped.
+At high speed they are too steep, meaning that a small variation of δ drastically changes ρ and \tilde{a}y .